 Freshly Made Sea Moss Gel

 Sea moss has become increasingly popular due to Dr. Sebi’s teachings on the healing properties of sea moss.
-If you would like to know more about sea moss, including how to make sea moss gel, take a look at my post: Sea Moss Benefits + How to Make Sea Moss Gel (the right way!!).
+If you would like to know more about sea moss, including how to make sea moss gel, take a look at my post: Sea Moss Benefits + How to Make Sea Moss Gel (cold soak method)

 Watch This Video to Learn 5 Different Ways to Use Sea Moss Gel